ionic-team/stencil-state-tunnel/README.md

 This project was built to provide additional functionality to developers working with stencil components and sharing state across components and through slots.

+The API was inspired by React's Context API.

 ## Example Usage

 ### 1. Create a Tunnel.